 Ford Performance’s track handling pack comes installed, complete with strut tower brace for a little extra support while handling corners.

 The electric Mustang has obviously been lowered and has wide tires with Forgeline wheels.
 All of which come together to create an electric vehicle that looks aggressive and sporty.
 So far, the electric Mustang has gotten a warm reception from enthusiasts, who can appreciate the impressive 900 hp and 1,000 lb-ft of torque and love the idea of an electric car with a stick shift.
 Hopefully, we’ll see a production version in the near future.
+In the meantime, the new 2021 Ford Mustang Mach-E crossover is making big waves in the industry.
+We'll have to hold out to see how this technology is applied to the Mustang coupe down the road.

 Source: CNN, Tech Crunch, Ford